camunda/camunda-docs-manual/content/update/minor/71-to-72/_index.md

 ---

-This document guides you through the update from Camunda BPM `7.1.x` to `7.2.0`.
+This document guides you through the update from Camunda Platform `7.1.x` to `7.2.0`.
 It covers these use cases:

 1. For administrators and developers: [Database Updates]({{< relref "#database-updates" >}})
 2. For administrators and developers: [Full Distribution Update]({{< relref "#full-distribution" >}})